content-left-bg.png

 Work experience providers

-• discuss the proposed workplace activities to be undertaken by the student with the school, together with the associated workplace procedures to ensure the safety and wellbeing of the student
+• discuss with the school the proposed workplace activities and procedures that ensure the student's safety and wellbeing

-• provide the student with all necessary information about the work experience placement prior to undertaking the placement
+• provide the student with all necessary information about the work experience placement before they begin

 • where applicable, make reasonable adjustments to support students with disability to access and participate in work experience on the same basis as a student without disability

-• comply specifically with the provider’s obligations in the Education (Work Experience Act) 1996 (Qld) and the responsibilities outlined in the Work experience agreement
+• comply with the provider’s obligations in the Education (Work Experience Act) 1996 (Qld) and the responsibilities outlined in the Work experience agreement form

 • process liability insurance claims received from state and non-state schools and facilitate payment of claims

-• monitor workers’ compensation insurance claims received from state schools
+• monitor WorkCover insurance claims received from state schools

 • conduct the annual mandatory collection of work experience data from state and non-state schools.